Give us a missed call on

 5. Fill in the required details in each section

-6. Review the summary and pay any taxes due
+6. Review the summary and verify the details and any applicable tax liability

 7. File the return using Digital Signature Certificate (DSC) or Electronic Verification Code (EVC)